6 things a lactation consultant wants you to know about tongue ties

 Tongue tie has become a huge area of discussion amongst health professionals who have an interest in infant feeding and development in recent years.

-International Board Certified Lactation Consultants specialise in infant feeding, and have expertise knowledge in infant oral and breast anatomy therefore can provide a full assessment of suck function, intra-oral vacuum at the breast, efficiency of milk transfer, and address other factors that may be associated with breastfeeding challenges.
+International Board Certified Lactation Consultants specialise in infant feeding and have expert knowledge in infant oral and breast anatomy, therefore, can provide a full assessment of suck function, intra-oral vacuum at the breast, the efficiency of milk transfer, and address other factors that may be associated with breastfeeding challenges.

-There is limited evidence suggesting that either lip or buccal ties have an effect on feeding.
+5. There is limited evidence suggesting that either lip or buccal ties have an effect on feeding

-Many babies that are affected by tongue tie display similar symptoms:
+6. Many babies that are affected by tongue-tie display similar symptoms:

 - have a shallow latch